 These days, we have very romantic, Nicholas Sparks-inspired notions of what marriage is all about.
 While we may ground some of those ideas in the Bible – even in the Old Testament – marriage during the time of Moses was typically a far different arrangement than it is nowadays.
-There is much less pressure to stay in broken marriages now, especially with the rise of legal firms like peters and may that also offer emotional guidance as well as legal; divorce is seen as a challenge to overcome, not avoid.

 We often like to talk about marriage being a covenant today, but while that language is rooted in scripture, a better way to think about marriage during Moses’ day is something of a business arrangement.

 At the risk of oversimplifying things, marriages in the time of Moses tended to work like this: a contract was negotiated between a man and his potential father-in-law and once financial terms were agreed concluded, the wedding night sealed the deal.

 Well, and figuratively too, but get your mind out of the gutter.

 Anyway, only men were allowed to initiate a divorce because only men were property owners.
 Their wives were quite literally their property which is why we see so many laws in Leviticus and Deuteronomy detailing renumeration for various sorts of “damage” to the husband’s “property.”
 If things didn’t work out for whatever reason, only men could initiate a divorce because only a property owner had the authority to conduct such important business regarding their property.

 But when Jesus starts talking about divorce during the Sermon on the Mount he takes a radically different approach to marriage